CrowdStrike/falcon-windows-repair/README.md

 ### Set-up

 1. Generate API Token: [https://falcon.crowdstrike.com/api-clients-and-keys/](https://falcon.crowdstrike.com/api-clients-and-keys/)
 2. Click on `Create API client`, and grant the following permissions:
    1. Hosts: Read
    2. Sensor Download: Read
    3. Sensor update policies: Read & Write
 3. Copy down the `Client ID` and `Client Secret` from the pop-up.
-4. Open the `Repair-FalconSensor.ps1` in a text editor
+4. Open `Repair-FalconSensor.ps1` in a text editor
-5. Scroll to the “Editable Region” of the script and enter the API `Client ID`, `Client Secret`, and Cloud.
+5. Scroll to the “Editable Region” of the script and enter the API `Client ID`, `Client Secret`, and your Falcon Cloud.
    1. **NOTE:** These are the ONLY FIELDS THAT SHOULD BE CHANGED IN THE SCRIPT.
 Nothing else should be altered.

 ### Usage